szanata/relic_logs/README.md

 ```js
 app.use( RelicLogs.interceptError( ) );
 ```
 Make sure to put this after all routes and middlewares to intercept any uncaught error.
+Express stuff, check it [here](https://expressjs.com/en/guide/error-handling.html)

 ## eXperimental Implementation

-This implementation uses meta programming to find the log instance inside intercepted handles and all dependencies accessed from it, to do the same atomic info, but without the need to send a `rlc` parameter to each part of the code.
+This implementation uses reflection to discovery what request triggered the call to the append method, so it is not necessary to have a instance of relic, just call a `append` direct from the library.
+The rest is the same as the other implementation.

 ### 1. Install & Import